elizairwin/TriviaGame/README.md

 # Trivia-Game

 ## Description:
-A fun and interactive game that allows users to test out their luck.
-The user clicks on the crystals (which are all assigned different point values) and tries to match the target score.
-Alerts are displayed for wins/losses and the game is reset at the end of a session.
+A responsive trivia game that has a food theme.
+The user begins the game and has 30 seconds to answer each question.
+At the end, a scoreboard is returned for the user.

 ## Technology Used:
 * HTML